ankitrajcs13/Fetch.ai-Hackathon-Project/Readme.md

 The News Agent project comprises three agents designed to track, display, and notify users about the latest news articles.
 Each agent serves a unique purpose and showcases different functionalities.

-## Project 1: News Data Provider Agent 🚀📰
+## Agent 1: News Data Provider Agent 🚀📰

 The News Data Provider Agent continuously fetches top news articles from an external API and sends this data to other agents for processing and display.